DouglasKyrius/modal-contra-assessment/README.md

 $ yarn
 ```

-### Start the Frontend
+### Start the project

-We've provided a fresh NextJS project out of the box.
-Once you've installed the correct NodeJS version with `nvm`, installed the `yarn` package manager, and run `yarn` in the `frontend` directory to install dependencies, you're all set to start coding.

-To boot up the frontend, just run
+To boot up the project, just run

 ```sh
 $ yarn dev